 Below are some descriptions and links to our programs related to supporting youth in reaching their goals for their post-high school lives.
-If you don’t find what you’re looking for here, please don’t hesitate to reach out to our Director of Youth Transition Programs, Paige Maxwell, by email at email@example.com.
+If you don’t find what you’re looking for here, please don’t hesitate to reach out to our Director of Youth Transition Programs, Paige Winget, by email at firstname.lastname@example.org.

 Equip – Equip is a peer-to-peer young adult leadership group focused on empowerment, support, and camaraderie for youth ages 13-28 with disabilities.
 Our young adult leaders guide youth with every type of disability in finding their a-ha moment—when they take charge of their lives, find their unique voice to self-advocate, and engage with their community of peers more fully.
 Equip meets regularly with monthly hangouts in-person at both offices, online, through an annual week-long summer leadership series, and through one-on-one peer mentoring.
 Equip is funded by the SC Developmental Disabilities Council and Family Connection of SC.
-Email firstname.lastname@example.org for more information.
-Click here to learn more about the Equip Summer Series.
+Email email@example.com for more information.

-Parent Training and Information (PTI) Services – Able SC contracts with Family Connection of SC to offer individual and group skill-building and peer support to youth with disabilities to enhance their self-advocacy, independence, and leadership skills.
+Able SC contracts with Family Connection of SC to offer individual and group skill-building and peer support to youth with disabilities to enhance their self-advocacy, independence, and leadership skills.

 Empowering a Future (EAF) is an annual professional development opportunity for educators and service providers working with youth with disabilities in transition.
-View the Empowering a Future page for information on the next date.

 Mapping Your Future (MYF) is a unique transition conference for students with disabilities, hosted annually in both Greenville and Columbia.
 Teachers can sign up to bring their students with disabilities for free.
 Students will participate in peer mentoring on pre-employment transition services such as self-advocacy & IEP advocacy, work readiness, financial literacy, and college and work training options.
 Mapping Your Future is made possible by the SC Department of Education, Transition Alliance of South Carolina, and SC Vocational Rehabilitation.

 The SC Supported Decision Making Project aims to educate parents, professionals, and individuals with disabilities about alternatives to guardianship that promote self-determination and value quality of life.
 This project is a collaboration between Able SC, The Arc of South Carolina, Family Connection of South Carolina, and Protection and Advocacy for People with Disabilities, Inc. The SC Supported Decision Making Project seeks to increase awareness of Supported Decision Making in South Carolina and promote alternatives to guardianship that allow individuals with disabilities to retain control of their lives.
-The project’s activities include: creating informational materials, family trainings, professional trainings, family counseling sessions, systemic advocacy, and more.
-For questions about Supported Decision Making, please email firstname.lastname@example.org.
+The project’s activities include creating informational materials, family trainings, professional trainings, family counseling sessions, systemic advocacy, and more.
+For questions about Supported Decision Making, please email email@example.com.

 In-School Support of SC Students and Education Professionals